A geometric model for the derived category of gentle algebras: Auslander-Reiten triangles

 It is shown in \cite{Happel2} that in the bounded derived category of a module category of a finite dimensional algebra, the triangulated subcategory of perfect objects admits a Serre functor.
 This is equivalent to the existence of Auslander-Reiten triangles in the category of perfect objects: in fact, there exists an Auslander-Reiten triangle ending in an indecomposable object $X$ if and only if $X$ is perfect.
 For a gentle algebra $A$, the indecomposable perfect objects in $D^b(A - \mod)$ are given by the string objects with finite homotopy string and the band objects.
 It then follows from Section~\ref{sect::indecomposables} that the indecomposable perfect objects are given by the arcs between marked points on the boundary and the graded closed curves.
-The purpose of this section is to show that an Auslander-Reiten triangle of a perfect string object $P^\bullet_{(\gamma, f)}$ is determined by the corresponding graded arc $(\gamma, f)$ on $S_A$.